abhishekdipu/notes-dsa/Notes-Data-Structure/2_Non-Linear_Data_structure/1_Tree/1_Binary_Tree/3. Heaps/0_info/0_info.md

 ## Heaps Application

-1. Sorting (HeapSort): used for shoring data
+1. Sorting (HeapSort): used for sorting data
 2. Graph algorithms (shortest path): Use to find shortest path between 2 nodes in graph. (used in GPS)
 3. Priority Queues : used to implement Priority Queues
 4. Finding the Kth smallest/largest value